Sausage Pasta Bake – Spicy and Creamy

 Instructions

 • Squeeze the sausages out of their skins and brown in the pan on a medium heat.
-Add the finely chopped garlic, chili flakes, and oregano.
+Add the finely chopped garlic, chilli flakes, oregano and basil.
 Stir into the sausages and fry for 1 minute.

 • Add the passata (crushed strained tomatoes) along with the reserved pasta water and a good pinch of salt and pepper, simmer for around 5 minutes.